 - Jordan Peterson Videos, on YouTube, features Dr. Peterson’s university and public lectures (including the most recent 15-part biblical series, slated to continue with the Exodus stories in September 2019), responses to the polarizing political crises of today, and interviews with people such as Camille Paglia, Jonathan Haidt and Ayaan Hirsi Ali, has 1.5 million subscribers, with 70 million views; videos derived from his online content by others have been viewed more than 400 million times (growing 70,000 per month).

 With his colleagues, Dr. Daniel M. Higgins and Dr. Robert O. Pihl, Dr. Peterson has also produced two online programs to help people understand themselves better and to improve their psychological and practical functioning.
 The newest of these, UnderstandMyself, provides its users with detailed information about their personalities, based on work he published with his students here.
-Tens of thousands have now used it to determine who they are, and to help others understand them, as well.
+Tens of thousands of people now know themselves better, as a consequence of completing this 15-minute program.
 His original self-analysis program, the Self Authoring Suite, (featured in O: The Oprah Magazine, CBC radio, and NPR’s national website), has helped over 200,000 people resolve the problems of their past, rectify their personality faults and enhance their virtues, and radically improve their future.
-Research indicating the program’s effectiveness at helping university students stay in school and thrive can be found here and here.
+Research documenting the program’s effectiveness can be found here and here.